rohan-french/logic-site/content/about.md

 I'm <span class="illuminate">Dr. Rohan French</span>.

-Since the fall of 2018 I've been an Assistant Professor in the <a href="http://philosophy.ucdavis.edu">Philosophy Department</a> at the <a href="http://ucdavis.edu">University of California Davis</a>.
+Since the fall of 2021 I've been an Associate Professor in the <a href="http://philosophy.ucdavis.edu">Philosophy Department</a> at the <a href="http://ucdavis.edu">University of California Davis</a>, after having been an Assistant Professor here since the fall of 2018.
 Prior to that I was a postdoctoral researcher in the Netherlands, working with Professor Catarina Dutilh Novaes on the <a href="https://sites.google.com/site/therootsofdeduction/">Roots of Deduction</a> project at the University of Groningen, where I worked on various connections between proof-theory and dialogue games.
 Prior to my stay in Groningen I worked with